GabsBugs/GabsBugs/README.md

 Full Stack Developer with experience in government systems, automation and data processing.
 Currently at the **Ministry of Health, Brazil**, building solutions that impact public healthcare delivery.

-- Working at federal government institutions (Ministry of Health & Presidency of the Republic)
+- 🏛️ Federal government: Ministry of Health & Presidency of the Republic
-- ETL pipelines, REST APIs and system integrations
+- 🔁 ETL pipelines, REST APIs and system integrations
-- Process automation with Selenium and Playwright
+- 🤖 Process automation with Selenium and Playwright
-- CI/CD with Azure DevOps and Jenkins
+- ⚙️ CI/CD with Azure DevOps and Jenkins
-- Passionate about backend engineering and data solutions
+- 📊 Passionate about backend engineering and data solutions

 &nbsp;

-## Tech Stack
+## 🛠️ Tech Stack

 <div>
   <img src="https://skillicons.dev/icons?i=php,laravel,python,java,javascript,typescript,react,nodejs,spring" />